markfinger/python-webpack/README.md

 ### BUNDLE_ROOT

-An absolute path to your location that you want your bundles placed into.
+An absolute path to a directory where you static assets are served from.

 For example, `'/path/to/your/projects/static_root'`.